BYLAWS // Burnt Birch // BYLAWS

 The purpose of the Association is to operate an RV park for the benefit of the Members and their guests.
-The Association is to operate the park in the manner directed by the members, with the intention that income from fees shall be only that which is required for the proper operation of the parks, and not for profit.
-Income from the sale or use of RV sites shall be used to carry out capital improvements to the parks as required to provide those facilities needed for proper operation and enjoyment of the park.
-So far as possible, costs shall be distributed on an equitable basis among the members.
+The Association is to operate the park in the manner directed by the Members, with the intention that income from fees shall be only that which is required for the proper operation of the Park, and not for profit.
+Income from the sale of use of RV sites shall be used to carry out capital improvements to the Park as required to provide those facilities needed for proper operation and enjoyment of the Park.
+So far as possible, costs shall be distributed on an equitable basis among the Members.

-2.1 Any person, being of the full age of 18 years, may become a member by a favorable vote in any meeting of the Board, provided that the applicant is or immediately becomes a user of an RV site.
-Failing approval by the Board, the applicant shall have their application placed before the next general meeting of the Association for approval or rejection by a simple majority of the regular members in attendance.
+2.1 Any person, being of the full age of 18 years, may become a Member by favorable vote in any meeting of the Board, provided that the applicant is or immediately becomes a user of an RV site.
+Failing approval by the Board, the applicant shall have their application placed before the next general meeting of the Association for approval or rejection by a simple majority of the Regular Members in attendance.

 3.2 Associate Members shall NOT have voting privileges or hold office, but will have all other privileges of membership.

-3.3 All Members shall have the right to reasonable joint use of those areas of the park which are not designated for the exclusive use of any member or employee.
-The right to improve RV sites is restricted by legislation and Rules & Regulations
+3.3 All Members shall have the right to reasonable joint use of those areas of the Park which are not designated for the exclusive use of any Member or employee.
+The right to improve RV sites is restricted by legislation and Rules and Regulations.

 5.2 Any Member wishing to withdraw from membership may do so upon a notice in writing to the Board through its Secretary.

-b) In the event that the member remains in arrears as of January 31st of the next year, that member shall be automatically expelled from the Association and By-law #6.2 will be in force.
+b) In the event that the Member remains in arrears as of January 31st of the next year, that Member shall be automatically expelled from the Association and Bylaw #6.2 enforced.

-6.2 Any Member who loses their membership as set out in By-law #5.2, 5.3b or 5.4 shall automatically lose the use of or interest in any RV site(s) previously held.
-The Member shall be required to remove any personal property from the RV site within 30 days of being given notice of the loss of membership.
-Failing to comply, the Board may order the property removed and disposed of at the former member's risk and expense.
+6.2 Any Member who loses their membership as set out in Bylaw #5.2, #5.3b, or #5.4, shall automatically lose the use of, or interest in any, RV site(s) previously held.
+The Member shall be required to remove any personal property from the RV site within thirty (30) days of being given notice of the loss of membership.
+Failing to comply, the Board may order the property removed and disposed of at the former Member’s risk and expense.

-6.3 Any fees or assessments that remain unpaid pursuant to these By-laws, shall constitute a lien and encumbrance on the property situated on the Association’s premises, of the member in arrears, and the member grants to the Association the right to distrain the goods and chattels so situated for the monies then unpaid together with interest and costs, and grants to the Association the right, power and authority to have said goods seized and sold pursuant to the provisions of the Civil Enforcement Act, RSA 2000, Chapter C-15 of the Statues of Alberta as amended.
+6.3 Any fees or assessments that remain unpaid pursuant to these Bylaws, shall constitute a lien and encumbrance on the property situated on the Association’s premises, of the Member in arrears, and the Member grants to the Association the right to distrain the goods and chattels so situated for the monies then unpaid together with interest and costs, and grants to the Association the right, power, and authority to have said goods seized and sold pursuant to the provisions of the Civil Enforcement Act, RSA 2000, Chapter C-15 of the Statutes of Alberta as amended.

-7.1 The Association shall hold an annual meeting on or before May 31 in each year.
-Written notice shall be provided to all members, at least 21 days prior to the meeting.
-At this meeting there shall be elected a Board of Directors (eight to ten persons) consisting of a President, Vice-President, Secretary, Treasurer, Sales Director, Maintenance Director and not less than two nor more than four Bylaws Directors as decided by the members at any Annual General Meeting.
-The officers and the directors so elected shall form a Board, and shall serve until their successors are elected and installed.
-Any member in good standing shall be eligible to any office in the Association.
-A financial statement audited and signed by the society’s auditor shall be presented by the Treasurer.
+7.1 The Association shall hold an annual meeting on or before May 31st in each year.
+Written notice shall be provided to all Members, at least twenty-one (21) days prior to the meeting.
+At this meeting, there shall be elected a Board of Directors (eight to ten persons) consisting of a President, Vice-President, Secretary, Treasurer, Sales Director, Maintenance Director, and not less than two, not more than four, Bylaws Directors, as decided by the Members at any Annual General Meeting.
+The Officers and Directors so elected shall form a Board, and shall serve until their successors are elected and installed.
+Any Member in good standing shall be eligible to any office in the Association.
+A financial statement audited and signed by the society’s Auditor shall be presented to the Treasurer.

-7.3 General Meetings of the Association may be called at any time by the Secretary upon the instruction of the President or Board.
-Written notice shall be provided to all members at least 8 days prior to the meeting.
+7.3 General meetings of the Association may be called at any time by the Secretary upon the instruction of the President of Board.
+Written notice shall be provided to all Members at least eight (8) days prior to the meeting.

-7.4 A special meeting shall be called by the President or Secretary upon receipt of a petition signed by one-third of the members in good standing, setting forth the reasons for calling such meeting.
-Written notice shall be provided to all members at least 8 days prior to the meeting.
+7.4 A special meeting shall be call by the President of Secretary upon receipt of a petition signed by one-third of the Members in good standing, setting forth the reason for calling such meeting.
+Written notice shall be provided to all Members at least eight (8) days prior to the meeting.

-7.5 Thirty members in good standing shall constitute a quorum at any meeting
+7.5 Thirty (30) Members in good standing shall constitute a quorum at any meeting.

-Any Regular Member in good standing shall have the right to vote at any meeting of the Association.
+Any regular Member in good standing shall have the right to vote at any meeting of the Association.
 Such voting may be in person or by proxy.
-Proxy must be given in writing to the attending member.
-The proxy is void if the Regular Member attends the meeting.
-If it is the intention of the Member to mail in the vote, it must be received by the Secretary at least 8 days prior to the meeting.
+Proxy must be given in writing to the attending Member.
+The proxy is void if the regular Member attends the meeting.
+If it is the intention of the Member to mail in the vote, it must be received by the Secretary at least eight (8) days prior to the meeting.

 9.2 Meetings of the Board:

-a) Shall be held as often as required, but at least once every three months and shall be called by the President.
-A Special Meeting of the Board may be called on the instructions of any two Members thereof provided they request the President in writing to call such meeting and state the business to be brought before the meeting.
+a) Shall be held as often as required, but at least once every three months, and shall be called by the President.
+A special meeting of the Board may be called on the instructions of any two (2) Members thereof provided they request the President in writing to call such meeting and state the business to be brought before the meeting.
 Meetings of the Board shall be called with adequate notice.
-Any four (4) members of the Board shall constitute a quorum.
+Any four (4) Members of the Board shall constitute a quorum.

 c) The Secretary shall submit required documents to the Registrar as per the Societies Act.